Medical scabies treatment:

 a) What is Ivermectin?

 An oral medication used to treat many sorts of parasite infestations including scabies rash.
-When scabies covers a large part of the body and is crusted.
-This treatment is progressively used and is currently registered for scabies treatment.
+Ivermectin is currently registered as a scabies treatment, Especially when scabies covers a large part of the body and is crusted.

 b) Is it safe to use Ivermectin in children:

-This medication shouldn’t be given to kids less than five years.
+No, you shouldn’t give ivomec to kids less than five years.

 c) Ivermectin dosage: